 The sun is shining, the waves are rolling in and everyone is excited to hit the beach.
-Family holidays really are the perfect opportunity to teach the little ones (or big ones) how to ride a wave and there is no better place to learn than on the Macleay Valley Coast.
+Family holidays really are the perfect opportunity to teach the little ones (or big ones) how to ride a wave and there is no better place to experience surf lessons than on the Macleay Valley Coast.
 From the world-renowned breaks at Crescent Head to the protected waters of Horseshoe Bay the ideal spot to learn is waiting, and with our tips and tricks you won’t go wrong.

 Make it fun